Free Tips on How to Train a Golden Retriever

 Published Date: May 25, 2017

-When I sat down with the guardians to chat about the dog behavior help they wanted, I noticed that they petted the dogs any time they got close.
+When I sat down with the guardians to talk about the help they needed for their dogs, I saw them pet the dogs whenever they got close.
 Got close isn’t the best description as the dogs kind of shoved their heads in between the human’s legs, nudged or jumped up on them for attention.

-For this reason I suggested the guardians stop petting the dogs when they demand it and instead tell the dog to sit or lay down first.
-I call this Petting wth a purpose.
 This dog training secret is one of the easiest things any dog guardian can do with their dogs.
-Not only does it train the dog to engage in a more desirable behavior to ask for attention (sitting in front of the person), it also helps the dog start to see and respect the human as an authority figure.
+This training teaches the dog to ask for attention by sitting in front of a person.
+It also helps the dog see the human as an authority figure.

 During the session we went over a number of dog behavior and dog training exercises.
 While running through them, I noticed that Hubert did not have what we call a “soft mouth,” aka taking treats gently.
 I spent a few minutes showing the humans how to get Hubert to stop snatching treats.

-After we finished up the inside the house exercises, I turned my attention to the pulling on the leash.
+After we finished up the inside exercises, I turned my attention to the pulling on the leash.
 For most of my clients, this unwanted dog behavior starts as soon as they attach the leash.
-But in this case, the dog stayed calm while the leash was attached.
+But in this case, the dog stayed calm while someone attached the leash.

 - Stay in position next to the human, not in front.